Airbnb vs Vrbo: How to Choose the Best Platform for Your Property

 If you’re a vacation rental owner looking to boost bookings and increase your revenue, one of the first questions that usually comes up is: Should I list on Airbnb or Vrbo?
-It’s a smart question—after all, these two platforms dominate the short-term rental space and each comes with its own strengths.
+It’s a smart question.
+After all, these two platforms dominate the short-term rental space and each comes with its own strengths.

-But here’s the thing: It’s not always about choosing one over the other.
+But here’s the thing: it’s not always about choosing one over the other.
 In many cases, the best strategy might just be… both.

-Let’s dive into the key differences between Airbnb and Vrbo so you can decide what’s best for your property—or discover why you might not have to choose at all.
+Let’s dive into the key differences between Airbnb and Vrbo so you can decide what’s best for your property, or discover why you might not have to choose at all.

 Airbnb vs. Vrbo: What Sets Them Apart